 Spend your second day in Seville checking out the sights you missed on the first day like the cathedral or alcazar.
 We spent more time walking through the maze of streets that makes up the city’s jewish quarter We also visited the weird square, Metropol Parasol, and checked out the old Macarena city walls.
 While there are tons of tapa walking tours on offer in the city, we decided to avoid these pricey tours and do our own tour in Alfalfa Plaza.
 We followed it up with some cocktails on a patio in Alameda de Hercules.

 We took a high-speed train approximately three hours to the capital, Madrid.
 We stayed in a rental apartment in the El Rastro neighbourhood, which was walkable to pretty much everything.
-We were lucky enough to arrive on a Sunday when the neighbourhood hosts a huge flea market.
+Arriving on a Sunday was great, as that when the neighbourhood hosts a huge flea market.
 It was fun walking through the streets and checking out the various stalls.

 We walked to the wonderful indoor market, San Miguel, for some drinks and snacks.
 We walked through the wonderful, huge park of Park de el Retiro.
-We checked out the impressive Royal Palace and walked through the busy squares, Plaza Mayor and Plaza de Santa Ana.
+Next was the Royal Palace, which was impressive, then we walked through the busy squares, Plaza Mayor and Plaza de Santa Ana.
 We enjoyed some churros at a local bakery.

 We took the metro to the city’s main bus station and got on a bus to Toledo (it only takes 45 minutes if you take an express bus).
 Toledo is a pituresque, medieval town set on a hill above the plains of Castilla-La Mancha in central Spain.
 Inside the walled old city, there is a maze of steep cobbled streets housing many tourist shops, synagogues, mosques, churches, museums and restaurants.
 We really enjoyed walking along the waterfront walking trail and checking out the large bridge and fortress remains.
 We later had lunch on a patio.
 This is a must-do day trip from Madrid.